axibase/atsd/administration/backup.md

 The database performs a [scheduled backup](#configure-backup-schedule) each day at a specified time.

-To reduce the amount of disk space used, backups of `metric` and `entity` types only contain records with non-default settings such as custom tags, labels, or field values.
+To reduce the amount of used disk space, backups of `metric` and `entity` types only contain records with non-default settings such as custom tags, labels, or field values.

 ### Manual Backup